0xcatether/0xcate/README.md

 CatEther introduces a new mechanic: "Proof of Use"

+To understand the concept proof of use we can expose a practical use case: the token reward from transfer is meant to cover the gas fee for transaction, aiming to make it free or lower transaction cost rewarding the sender with 0xcate token.

 Each time you successfully make a transaction it will create 1 token, sending 0.5 to your address and the other 0.5 to an address of your choice.
+You can just send a transaction of 0 CATE and this will create 1 token.

-If the Donation Address is not set it will be burnt by default.
+If the Donation Address is not set it will be lost by default.
-Free donations, or free CATE transfers: It's up to you.

 You can also override the default donation address by calling a specific function : "transferAndDonateTo".

 ## General Information

 ## MINING SPECIFICATION
-THERE'S NO LIMIT TO THE COIN SUPPLY

 There is no limit to the coin supply
 Reward follow more or less the same emission rate as dogecoin
 ```python